OpenRefine/OpenRefine/docs/docs/manual/running.md

 #### Modifications set within files

 On Windows, you can modify the way `openrefine.exe` runs by editing `openrefine.l4j.ini`; you can modify the way `refine.bat` runs by editing `refine.ini`.

-You can modify the Mac application by editing `Info.plist`.
+You can modify the Mac application by editing `info.plist`.

 On Linux, you can edit `refine.ini`.

 Some settings, such as changing memory allocations, are already set inside these files, and all you have to do is change the values.
 Some lines need to be un-commented to work.